ShaggyDude/pjs-capstone-lodash/README.md

 ## Recreate lodash for practice

-I struggled through some of this and certainly need to review the material.
-I do however have a firm grasp on the basics.
+Need to rename this and start to use in production.